ptupitsyn/ptupitsyn.github.io/_posts/2017-07-14-Ignite-Plugin.md

 # Java Plugin

 Let's start with Java side of things.
 We need a way to call `Ignite.semaphore()` method there and provide access to the resulting instance to the .NET platform.

+Create a Java project and reference Ignite 2.0 from Maven (detailed instructions can be found in [Building Multi-Platform Ignite Cluster](https://ptupitsyn.github.io/Ignite-Multi-Platform-Cluster/) post).